samalbibek/samalbibek.github.io/README.md

-### Hello 👋
+### Hi there, Its Bibs here-aka Bibek Samal👋

 <!--
 **Bibek-Samal/Bibek-Samal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Many body perturbation theory and Relativistic correction schemes
+- 🔭 Many body perturbation theory and Relativistic correction schemes
 - 🌱 I’m currently learning ...Many body theories
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...